phstc/phstc.github.com/_posts/2013-05-04-auto-scale-sidekiq-workers-on-amazon-ec2.md

       QueueSizeMetric.new.put
     end

-Another options is to use a worker to update the metrics.
+There are many other ways to keep the metrics updated, for example using a worker to update the metrics.

     # app/workers/queue_size_metric_worker.rb
     class QueueSizeMetricWorker